btcgauge/notes/0_why_running_your_own_node.md

 A centralized ledger is more efficient to run that a decentralized ledger (i.e., replicated on a large number of places) but this requires trusting a central location: who hosts the ledger? who controls the rules of adding new lines?
 To remove that bit of trust, we'll have everyone keep their own copy of the ledger.
 When you want to make a transaction, you broadcast that into the Bitcoin network for Bitcoin nodes to hear and record on their own private ledgers (miners)

+- Any digital data can be read and copied, so how do you prevent forgeries?

 How can you get everyone to agree on what the right ledger is?
 How can you be sure that everyone else received and believes that same transaction?
 How can you be sure that everyone else is recording the same transactions and in the same order?